 Thank you so much for being a faithful reader and supporter of Foodtastic Mom.
 Be sure to PIN and print this recipe!

 Broiled Pork Chops

 - 4 bone-in pork chops 3/4 to 1 inch thick

 - 1 1/2 tsp salt

 - Place oven rack in upper third position.
 Preheat oven to broiler setting (usually 500 degrees F).

-- Line a sheet pan with parchment paper and place an oven safe cooling rack on top of the paper.
+- Line a sheet pan with foil and place an oven safe cooling rack on top of the paper.